 Table 7 describes the existing level of service disruption for the asset and the restoration actions that each operator will take during the specified recovery period in the San Andreas Fault scenario.
 Table 7 reflects the current, existing performance in the Restoration Timeline in Figure 9 above.
-Each box in the table is colored to correspond to the expected service disruption levels, where red is severe disruption, orange is moderate disruption, blue is low disruption and gray is no disruption.
-Italicized text explains gaps between existing and goal performance for each restoration period.
+Each box in the table is colored to correspond to the expected service disruption levels, where red is severe disruption, orange is

-50 A. Wein and D. Witkowski, 2019.
+&lt;sup>50 A. Wein and D. Witkowski, 2019.

-51 A. Wein and D. Witkowski, 2019.
+&lt;sup>51 A. Wein and D. Witkowski.
+2019.